Generative AI for Healthcare Professionals: A Practical Introduction

 Stay informed

-Booking is open for the April and July workshops.
-We're also planning an October date — join the mailing list for updates.
+Booking is open for the 28 July workshop.
+We're also planning an October date — join the mailing list for updates and early access.